 One of the best ways of increasing your exposure and networking power is to actively share knowledge.
 This can be through participating in discussions in online forums and events through to having your own blog or contributing articles to third party publications.
 All of this can sound time consuming but little and often is the key to success here.

-Key points to take away
+Key points to take away to find contracting jobs

 - Improve your CV.
 Do a little research on CVs in your field and ask for feedback on your current CV.
 Diarise time to update it towards the end of each contract you take on to update it and tailor it to the next contract you are applying for.